 Cockermouth was made famous in November 2009 when it flooded.
 Now the entire main street area has recovered and the shops, pubs and restaurants renovated.

-It makes for a fantastic place to do a spot of shopping in the many indivually owned shops, superb restaurants such as Quince and Medlar, and traditional pubs such as Castle Bar and the Bitter End (with its own brewery).
+It makes for a fantastic place to do a spot of shopping in the many individually owned shops.
+It also boasts some excellent restaurants such as Blocks Steakhouse and traditional pubs, such as Castle Bar, The Cock & Bull (our favourite) and the Bitter End (with its own brewery).

 It's also home to the birthplace of William Wordsworth at the Wordsworth House and Garden - owned and run by the National Trust.

 Visit the award winning Lakes Distillery - close to Bassenthwaite Lake.
 Do the fascinating tour, visit their amazing spirits shop or sample their delightful food in the Bistro.